Mohammadjamiu/tahugo/content/misce-post/how-to-study-better-in-engineering.md

 ## Learn and understand concepts because engineering is full of abstractions

-Each and every courses or subjects you will study in engineering is either going to somehow relate to each or is completely not even related.
+Each and every courses or subjects you will study in engineering is either going to somehow relate to each other or is completely not even related.

 The case here is that no matter how small the course is; it will have some difficulty in it.

-Course like engineering electromagnetics (or electromagnetic field) is dealing with wave.
+Course like engineering electromagnetics (or electromagnetic field) is dealing with waves.

 Which in reality cannot be seen but can only be understood if we understand the fundamentals and the fundamentals can relate back to magnets that we play with or the wave of water in the ocean.